mxjp/rvx/docs/reference/core/signals.md

 	get(count);
 	```

-For accesses to be reactive, you need to use a signal directly or access it's value ina function:
+For accesses to be reactive, you need to use a signal directly or access it's value in a function:

 === "JSX"
 	```jsx